+- (a) First Notice.
+The District will notify the applicant, owner or customers when routine testing or corrective action is needed and also supply them with the necessary forms that must be filled out each time a device is tested or repaired.
+The notice will include the date when the test or corrective action must be completed, generally 30 days after the date of the notice.
+The completed, original forms shall be returned to the District.
+Copies of the completed forms shall also be sent to the local health department. - (1) The completed, original forms shall be returned to the District.
 Copies of the completed forms shall also be sent to the local health department. - (2) The applicant, owner or customer shall notify the District any time the device is repaired, replaced or relocated. - (b) Second Notice.
-A second notice shall be sent to each water user that does not have the backflow prevention device tested or take other corrective action as prescribed in the first notice within the time allowed.
-The second notice will give the water user a 15-day period to have the backflow prevention device tested or take other corrective action. - (c) Third Notice.
+A second notice shall be sent to each water user whothat does not have their backflow prevention device tested or take other corrective action as prescribed in the first notice within the time allowed.
+The second notice will give the water user a 15day period to have their backflow prevention device tested or take other corrective action. - (c) Third Notice.
 If no action is taken within the 15-day period, then a third notice will be sent to the water user giving the water user a final 10-day period to have the device tested or take other corrective action. - (d) Notice of Service Termination.
-If no action is taken within the 10-day period, then the District will notify the user that water service will be terminated and proceed to turn off the water until the device is tested and passes the test or other corrective action is taken and approved.
+If no action is taken within the 10day period, then the District will notify the user that water service will be terminated and proceed to turn off the water until the device is tested and passes the test or other corrective action is taken and approved.
 If no action is taken within the time period stated in the District's Notice of Service Termination, then water service may be terminated in accordance with Section 14, ENFORCEMENT AND PENALTIES.